top of page

 Article 61

-Voluntarily introduce programs, viruses, macros, applets, ActiveX controls or any other logical device or sequence of characters that cause or are likely to cause any type of alteration or damage to the Computer Resources.
-The personnel hired by GTCLOUD will have the obligation to use antivirus programs and their updates to prevent the entry into the Systems of any element intended to destroy or corrupt computer data.
+Voluntarily introducing programs, viruses, macros, applets, ActiveX controls, or any other logical device or sequence of characters that cause or are susceptible to causing any type of alteration or damage to IT Resources.
+Personnel hired by GTCLOUD will have the obligation to use antivirus programs and their updates to prevent the entry into the Systems of any element intended to destroy or corrupt IT data.

 Article 62

-Attempting to destroy, alter, disable or any other way to damage data, programs or electronic documents.
+Attempting to destroy, alter, disable, or any other form of damaging data, programs, or electronic documents.

 Article 63

-Store personal data on local disk drives of work computers.
+Hosting personal data on local disk units of work computers.

 Article 64

-Any file entered on the corporate network or in the user's workplace through automated media, the Internet, email or any other means, must meet the requirements established in these standards and, especially, those relating to intellectual property and control virus.
+Any file introduced into the corporate network or the user's workstation through automated media, Internet, email, or any other means must comply with the requirements established in these standards and, in particular, those related to intellectual property and virus control.

 6.13 SOFTWARE